Skip to main content

 Inactive Contacts Segment

-To create a Segment of the contacts that didn't show any activity, you may use both email activity and purchase behavior.
-You can also use a longer time frame.
+To create a segment of contacts that didn't show any activity, you may use email activity and purchase behavior.
+You can also consider a longer time frame.

 If you have been using Omnisend for quite some time, the list of contacts added to this Segment will be concise.
 With all of the rules we applied, only entirely inactive contacts will be added to the Segment.
 Even though it may sound painful, these contacts are the best candidates for unsubscribing or deletion.